-Tau-PET imaging agent in AD-Collaboration with Piramal
+Tau-PET imaging agent in AD-Collaboration agreement of 2014 with Piramal Imaging

 In May 2014, AC Immune SA and Piramal Imaging, a division of Piramal Enterprises Ltd. entered into an exclusive worldwide license agreement for the research, development and commercialization of AC Immune's tau protein positron emission tomography (PET) tracers supporting the diagnosis and clinical management of AD and potential tau-related disorders.